 We prefer our clients to give us instructions in writing, to aid clarification and avoid future misunderstandings.
 We will, however, accept oral instructions provided they are confirmed in writing.
 We may, at our discretion, refuse to accept instructions although such discretion shall not be exercised unreasonably.
 We will record all transactions on our files which, along with copies of relevant documentation, will be retained by us for a period of not less than six years.
 You have a right to inspect copies of contract notes, vouchers and entries in our books or computerised records relating to your transactions.
 We reserve the right to withhold copies of these records if information to other parties would be disclosed.

 In transmitting investment applications on your behalf to third parties, we will take all reasonable steps to ensure that we obtain the best possible result for you.
 This is referred to as ‘best execution’.
 A copy of our best execution policy is available on www.edale.co/terms.

 Not all firms charge for services in the same way.
 We will discuss your payment options with you and answer any questions you have.
 We will not charge you anything until you have agreed how we are to be paid.

-We may charge an initial fee as permitted by the Product Provider or agreed directly with you.
+We may charge an initial fee or an ad-hoc fee as permitted by the Product Provider or agreed directly with you.
 A Service Charge and or an Advisory Fee which is determined by the value of the funds on which the service is required.
 These fees are shown below:

 Upto 1.00% per annum Service Charge calculated and paid quarterly using the value of the fund.